karlito40/fofo/README.md

 ### Front

-The front project run independently from the WebExtension.
+Create the .env file

-`cd fofo-front && npm run start`
+`cp .env.example .env`

-Alternatively, you may execute the script from the root directory to achieve the same.
+Launch the project from the root directory (not fofo-front)

 `npm run start-front`

 ### WebExtension

-Build the project from the root directory
+Build the project from the root directory (not fofo-web-ext)

 `npm run build-web-ext`